andrewbihl/bsed/README.md

 - Line filter + word operations
     - `on lines containing "source-url" prepend "www\..*\.com" with "https://"`

 \* select is only for line operations currently.

 # Motivation

-**TLDR**: Most batch text processing tools are too complex for the very occasional user. bsed has simple, english syntax with bash autocomplete so that you don't have to go searching Stackoverflow each time you need sed/AWK/Perl.
+**TLDR:** Most batch text processing tools are too complex for the very occasional user. bsed has simple, english syntax with bash autocomplete so that you don't have to go searching Stackoverflow each time you need sed/AWK/Perl.

 Many common text transformations are fit for tools such as grep, sed, and AWK.
 These utilities allow for fast